 - EPs should participate.
 Beginning in 2015, the program applied a negative adjustment to individual EPs and PQRS group practices who did not satisfactorily report data on quality measures for Medicare Part B Physician Fee Schedule (MPFS).
-By reporting in 2016, EPs will avoid negative payment adjustments.
+By reporting in 2016, EPs will avoid negative payment adjustments in 2018.
 Are you an EP?
-Find out below?
 Find out below.

-- For the 2016 reporting year, our Registry will support both upload functionality and wound care EHR users.
+- For the 2016 reporting year, our Registry will support both upload functionality and EHR users.

-- Within the Net Health Specialty Care Registry, we support 17 individual measures that are most relevant to the wound care workflow.
+- Within the Net Health Specialty Care Registry, we support 10 individual measures that are most relevant to your workflow.

 - Contact us via the 2016 info form if you have questions about the registration process.

-If you are a WoundExpert client, use the Net Health Specialty Care Registry because:
+If you are an Agility client, use the Net Health Specialty Care Registry because:

 It’s easy – registration is a simple online process for Eligible Professionals (EPs).